FindMySchool LogoFindMySchool

 The school suits families within or committed to the two Catholic parishes, who want their children to experience education rooted explicitly in faith and Gospel values alongside rigorous academic teaching.
 It is particularly well suited to families who value music, want their children to benefit from instrumental tuition and strong ensemble experience, and appreciate a close-knit, small-cohort primary environment.
 Families seeking access to the school should be aware that significant oversubscription means admission is competitive; Catholic families with a Certificate of Catholic Practice have the strongest position.
 For non-Catholic families, the school may still be considered, but placement cannot be guaranteed.

 Yes.
 The school achieved Outstanding across all measured areas in its Ofsted inspection in March 2023, including overall effectiveness, quality of education, behaviour and attitudes, personal development, leadership and management, and early years provision.
-Results are consistently strong: 90% of Key Stage 2 pupils meet expected standards in reading, writing and mathematics, well above the England average of 62%.
-The school ranks in the top 5% of primary schools nationally (FindMySchool data), and ranks 7th among Wigan's 50 primary schools.
+Current results are solid rather than elite: 70% of Key Stage 2 pupils meet expected standards in reading, writing and mathematics.
+The school ranks 6,882nd nationally for primary academic outcomes and 15th locally in Wigan.
 Parents consistently praise the school for its caring community, high expectations, and enriched curriculum.

 Admissions for Reception entry are coordinated through Wigan Local Authority.
 Families must complete the LA's online application form and the school's supplementary form (which should be handed in at the school office).
-The closing date is typically mid-January for September entry.
+For September 2027 entry, the on-time application deadline is 15 January 2027 and offers are released on 16 April 2027.
 The school is significantly oversubscribed; approximately 3.3 applications are received for each place.
 Priority is given to Catholic pupils with a Certificate of Catholic Practice, staff children, siblings, and then other pupils according to the admissions criteria published on the school website.

 Reading has the highest priority.
 All staff have received comprehensive training in the school's phonics programme, ensuring consistent, high-quality delivery.
 In Reception, children get off to a swift start, learning sounds in a well-designed environment.
 In Key Stage 1, teachers continually check what pupils have remembered and provide highly effective support for those who need additional help.
 As a result, pupils who struggle to keep pace catch up quickly.
 By Key Stage 2, pupils become accomplished, fluent readers who can engage with texts across the curriculum.
-The school's results reflect this priority: 97% of pupils met expected standards in reading, and 110 is the average scaled score (England average 100).
+The school's results reflect this priority: 100% of pupils met expected standards in reading, and 108 is the average scaled score.

 Music is central to school life.
 Pupils receive specialist music tuition as part of the formal curriculum, with class music taught as discrete lessons plus weekly key stage singing sessions.
 Beyond the curriculum, peripatetic teachers provide instrumental tuition in piano, guitar, drums, woodwind, strings and voice.
 Year 4 pupils participate in the Wider Opportunities programme, learning brass instruments with specialists from Wigan Music Service and performing as a brass ensemble for an audience once per term.
 A Recorder Club is available for Key Stage 2 pupils.
 Pupils sing regularly at school Masses and special events.

-The school offers a wide range of extracurricular provision, designed to develop pupils' talents and interests.
+The school includes extracurricular provision, designed to develop pupils' talents and interests.
 Named clubs include an Engineering Club, a Gardening Club, a Recorder Club, and sports clubs.
 Between 10 and 15 different sports are offered over the course of the year.
 The school also organises regular educational trips for all year groups, including a Year 6 residential, and invites visiting speakers and theatre workshops to enrich the curriculum.
 The school works to ensure all pupils have access to clubs and activities, whilst providing competitive opportunities for those with particular aptitude in sport and music.

 Yes.
 The school works with Heron Day Nursery Out-of-School Club, which offers before and after-school care specifically for St Mary and St John pupils, as well as holiday club provision during school holidays.
 Families should contact the before and after-school club directly for current charges and booking information.